 It wasn’t long before my mind moved onto the greed of mankind, and why so many of us are never, ever satisfied.
-The global financial downturn has been severely aggravated by endemic governmental mismanagement and a scornful ‘take-all’ attitude adopted towards expenses and party contributions by governments all across Europe, not withstanding the government and senate here in Ireland, which has to be top of the political greed league.
-Meanwhile there are three British MPs undergoing legal investigations into their financial transactions and Sarkosy, president of France isn’t looking so ‘cosy’ following the L’Oreal debacle.
+The global financial downturn has been severely aggravated by endemic governmental mismanagement and a scornful take-all attitude adopted towards expenses and party contributions by governments all across Europe, notwithstanding the government and senate here in Ireland, which has to be top of the political greed league.
+Meanwhile, there are three British MPs undergoing legal investigations into their financial transactions and Sarkozy, president of France isn’t looking so ‘cosy’ following the L’Oreal debacle.
 Fat cats maybe, but I would go so far to call them felons.

 My ears pricked up recently, when I heard that Sean Fitzpatrick, shamed ex Anglo boss, wanted to cut a deal with his debtors, by giving them a stake in his Nigerian investments which would net them more than he owes presently, if they just hang in there with him.
 Having been out of the country, I don’t know whether he succeeded or not, but that’s not my beef.

 Try selling that one to those who are losing their homes and livelihoods every day in this country.
 Try selling it to small businesses that are going under, because the banks that have been rescued by the tax-payer won’t extend or increase overdrafts.